-In her painting Eglė Otto moves from the figurative to the abstract, directing the gaze from the familiar into open areas where colours and forms no longer have to represent something.
+Hamburg artist Eglė Otto creates body pictures for the new contemporary understanding of gender: her painting has no need for clear categories.
+In her work, Eglė Otto moves from the figurative to the abstract, directing the gaze from the familiar into open areas where colours and forms no longer have to represent something.
 Entwined body members are blended with pure colour fields and exploratory outlines.
-For a few seconds the eye is captured by something that appears to be explicit – by a hand or a breast, a pregnant stomach nestling against a leg—but in the next moment the usual vocabulary of motifs seems to dissolve completely.
-Here dualistic ordering systems are no longer valid.
+For a few seconds, the eye is captured by something that appears to be explicit— a hand or a breast, a pregnant stomach nestling against a leg—but in the next moment the usual vocabulary of motifs seems to dissolve completely.
+Here dualistic ordering systems no longer apply.
 Eglė Otto’s visual language is as fluid as present-day conceptions of the subject.

-Photographies: Ralph Baiker
+Photos by Ralph Baiker